mart337i/Iot_case_report/README.md

 - **Linux**: An open-source operating system that is the foundation of many servers and embedded systems.
 - **MariaDB**: A community-developed fork of the MySQL relational database management system, intended to remain free under the GNU GPL.
 - **Monorepo**: A software development strategy where code for many projects is stored in the same repository.
-- **Manyrepo**: A software development strategy where code for many projects is stored in many diffrent repositorys to keep the project organized.
+- **Manyrepo**: A software development strategy where code for many projects is stored in many diffrent repositories to keep the project organized.
 - **NGINX**: A web server that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
 - **Raspberry Pi OS Lite**: A lightweight version of the Raspberry Pi operating system without a graphical user interface.
 - **SSH (Secure Shell)**: A cryptographic network protocol for secure data communication, remote command-line login, remote command execution, and other secure network services between two networked computers.